Why You Should Take a Mother-Son Trip to Utah

 The service was excellent at Montage Deer Valley, and the views were really incredible.
 It’s located at the very top of the resort in Deer Valley, overlooking pretty much all of Park City.
 The hotel footprint was surprisingly smaller than I expected so everything was super accessible.
 And I loved all the small details: When we came back to our room at the end of the day, all of our chargers were wrapped with rubber port holders, and our sunglasses had little cleaning cloths next to them.

 The coolest part about Under Canvas was the location.
 Zion is a pretty busy area and Under Canvas is tucked away in a canyon so you really feel like you're out in the wilderness.
 There’s no light pollution—we could see the Milky Way.
-It would be really great for a couple families to go there together because of the sense of community that they build with live music, fire pits, s’mores, and different activities up at the main lodge.
+It would be really great for a couple of families to go there together because of the sense of community that they build with live music, fire pits, s’mores, and different activities up at the main lodge.
 I did miss air conditioning, electricity, and being able to control the water temperature in the bathroom, but that was part of the experience!

 How was the food?